 REPORTAGE

 The ASWWU Student Senate will not report to any other body of the AS but will provide a report to the Senate Pro-Tempore on request of the ASEB, in the spirit of shared governance.
 The ASEB may request any matter to the Student Senate for its consideration, including interpretation or application of personnel policies.
 The Student Senate may make recommendations to the ASEB, via the Senate Pro-Tempore.
 Any Student Senator may choose to bring an item to the Student Senate in regard to any member of the ASEB directly defying or disobeying the AS Election Code.
-The Student Senate will then work with the Assistant Director for Student Representation and Governance to determine a consequence for any actions found in violation of the aforementioned code.
+The Student Senate will then work with the Student Representation and Governance Advisor to determine a consequence for any actions found in violation of the aforementioned code.